Indians Who Lead

 Purana Swaraj

-In December 1929, The Indian National Congress met at Lahore, and declared that it wanted Purna Swaraj, Or complete independence.
+In December 1929, The Indian National Congress met at Lahore and declared that it wanted Purna Swaraj or complete independence.
 Gandhi drafted the Indian Declaration of Independence.
-The tricolour- A Flag that had three equal bands, in orange, white and green- was chosen as the flag of India .
-At midnight, on 31 December 1929, By the River Ravi in Lahore, Jawaharlal Nehru officially hoisted it .
-On 26 January 1930, the call for complete independence was sent out across the country Gandhi Nehru, and other leaders began planning a massive national revolt against British rule .
-This was called the Civil Disobedience Movement , and it followed the principal of non-violence .
+The tricolor- A Flag that had three equal bands, in orange, white and green- was chosen as the flag of India.
+At midnight, on 31 December 1929, By the River Ravi in Lahore, Jawaharlal Nehru officially hoisted it.
+On 26 January 1930, the call for complete independence was sent out across the country Gandhi Nehru, and other leaders began planning a massive national revolt against British rule.
+This was called the Civil Disobedience Movement, and it followed the principle of non-violence.

 Today